UBCO-COSC-499-Summer-2022/matlab-to-python-application-translation-project2-nrc/docs/technical documentation/setup.md

 Enter the Poetry virtual shell during every development session to use supporting libraries, lint, and test.

 ## Setup considerations
-NanoMi Optics uses tools that developers need to download on their machine.
-If you want to develop and maintain the software on your machine, you must verify that your machine has permission to download the various tools required.
-If you are unsure if your machine has permission, please contact your IT support service.
+These software uses tools that developers need to download on their machine.
+If you are a developer, you must verify that your machine has permission to download the various tools required.
+If you are unsure whether your machine has permission, please contact your IT support service.